surya9634/Work-Flow-Main-1/README.md

 3. Added missing authentication middleware
 4. Ensured proper database initialization
 5. Configured backend to serve built React frontend in production
+6. Simplified deployment to use a single service instead of separate frontend and backend services

 To deploy to Render: